 Steady gassing is normal during the charging process.
 Violent gassing indicates that the charge rate is too high.

-A1.
-A cell is a device that converts chemical energy to electrical energy.
+A1. a cell is a device that converts chemical energy to electrical energy.

 The electrodes, the electrolyte, and the container.

 A3.
 The electrodes are the current conductors the

-means mounting the electrodes.
+a means mounting the electrodes.